uswds/uswds-site/pages/documentation/guidance/accessibility.md

 ## Accessibility for Teams

 Everyone who works on government websites has a role to play in making federal resources accessible and inclusive.
-Visit [Accessibility for Teams](https://accessibility.digital.gov/) to learn how to embed accessibility and inclusive design practices into your team’s workflow.
-Read more: [Introducing Accessibility for Teams](https://18f.gsa.gov/2018/07/10/introducing-accessibility-for-teams/).
+Visit [Accessibility for Teams [digital.gov]](https://accessibility.digital.gov/) to learn how to embed accessibility and inclusive design practices into your team’s workflow.
+Read more: [Introducing Accessibility for Teams [gsa.gov]](https://18f.gsa.gov/2018/07/10/introducing-accessibility-for-teams/).

 ## Hiding and showing content